-Health, safety and wellness
+Health, safety, and wellness

 The Company provides a healthy and safe work environment to its employees as a basic right and recognises that such a workplace enhances employee morale and productivity.
-It is also recognised that a healthy and safe workplace is essential particularly in the food handling industry and ensures that consumers are protected and product quality is assured.
+It is also recognised that a healthy and safe workplace is essential particularly in the food handling industry and ensures that consumers are protected, and product quality is assured.

 Health and safety requirements are firstly monitored and reviewed within the risk management framework of the Company and legislative compliance is required as a minimum standard.
 The requisite health and safety committees are in place and training occurs on an ongoing basis.
-These on-site committees deal with issues as and when required, and if necessary they elevate matters to the internal review committees to which they report.
+These on-site committees deal with issues as and when required, and if necessary, they elevate matters to the internal review committees to which they report.
 If necessary, matters are referred to the Company's Board or Audit and Risk Committee.
 In addition, the Social and Ethics Committee monitors these matters.
 There are also various supplementary health and wellness initiatives that form part of the Company's employee engagement framework.

 Statistically the Company's safety record is viewed against the industry standard disabling injury frequency rate ("DIFR"), which measures the percentage of employees that suffer a disabling injury for every 200 000 man hours worked.
 A disabling injury is an injury that causes an employee to miss a shift following the one on which they were injured.
-The Company experienced 76 disabling injuries.
-These injuries resulted in 682 lost days for the year, and an achieved DIFR of 0,61 for the year.
+The Company experienced 63 disabling injuries.
+These injuries resulted in 729 lost days for the year, and an achieved DIFR of 0,52 for the year, below the target DIFR of 0,65.

 The Company categorises all injuries into one of three classes.
-Class 1 being damage that permanently alters a person's life to class 3 that inconveniences a person's life.
-During the year under review there were zero class 1 injuries, 11 class 2 injuries, and 65 class 3 injuries.
-Each injury was properly reported and investigated and remedial and preventative actions taken, including where necessary, additional or improved employee training or changes to the work environment.
+Class 1 being damage that permanently alters a person's life or results in a fatality, to class 3 that inconveniences a person's life.
+During the year under review there were zero class 1 injuries or deaths, 12 class 2 injuries, and 51 class 3 injuries.
+Each injury was properly reported and investigated, and remedial and preventative actions taken, including where necessary, additional, or improved employee training or changes to the work environment.
 Throughout the businesses steps are taken to proactively identify and prevent potentially harmful situations and improve employee training.

-In response to work-related upper limb disorders caused by repetitive motion, Indigo Brands implemented an ergonomic programme whereby evaluations are conducted by an Occupational Therapist to highlight undesirable ergonomic conditions and practices.
-The Risk Co-ordinator and employees were trained on good ergonomic practices and additional measures to address poor ergonomic conditions are in the process of being implemented.
+In response to work-related upper limb disorders caused by repetitive motion, Indigo Brands implemented an ergonomic programme whereby an Occupational Therapist conducted assessments to highlight undesirable ergonomic conditions and practices.
+Reported cases have reduced owing to ergonomic education interventions, equipment modifications and investments, and the rotation of employees in line with the Occupational Therapist's recommendations.
+Conservative treatment cases are managed through weekly engagements with the Indigo Brands-appointed doctor, Occupational Therapists, Physiotherapists, and Operational Managers, to prevent injuries.